asurati/wip.src/content/post/2021-11-08-g73-nv4b-demo-fan-ctrl.md

 The functions `nvkm_therm_fan_set_defaults` and `nvkm_fan_update`, both found [here](https://lxr.missinglinkelectronics.com/linux/drivers/gpu/drm/nouveau/nvkm/subdev/therm/fan.c), show how to gradually increase or decrease the fan speed over a slow gradient.

+---

+The PWM divider value is 692.
+Assuming that PWM's input clock is the 27MHz crystal found on the card, the divider value generates PWM waves at a frequency of 27000/692 ~ 39KHz.
+That is equivalent to a period of 25.641 usecs.